niplav/site/resolving.md

 There is an extensive philosophical debate about the reasonableness of the vNM axioms, and a number of proposed alternatives.
-We have explicitely decided not to contribute to this debate (though some of our findings on the difficulty of establishing vNM-coherence might be interesting to philosophers), and instead assume that preferences conforming to the vNM axioms are a goal to be achieved.
+We have explicitly decided not to contribute to this debate (though some of our findings on the difficulty of establishing vNM-coherence might be interesting to philosophers), and instead assume that preferences conforming to the vNM axioms are a goal to be achieved.